Biblical criticism: Legacy

 Ken and Richard Soulen say that "biblical criticism has permanently altered the way people understand the Bible".
 One way of understanding this change is to see it as a cultural enterprise.
 Jonathan Sheehan has argued that critical study meant the Bible had to become a primarily cultural instrument.
 It could no longer be a Catholic Bible or a Lutheran Bible but had to be divested of its scriptural character within specific confessional hermeneutics.
 As a result, the Bible is no longer thought of solely as a religious artifact, and its interpretation is no longer restricted to the community of believers.
 The Bible's cultural impact is studied in multiple academic fields, producing not only the cultural Bible, but the modern academic Bible as well.
 Soulen adds that biblical criticism's "leading practitioners ... have set standards of industry, acumen, and insight that remain pace-setting today."

-Biblical criticism not only made study of the Bible secularized and scholarly, it also went in the other direction and made it more democratic.
-It began to be recognized that: "Literature was written not just for the dons of Oxford and Cambridge, but also for common folk...
+Biblical criticism made study of the Bible more secularized, scholarly, and democratic.
+It began to be recognized that "Literature was written not just for the dons of Oxford and Cambridge, but also for common folk...
 Opposition to authority, especially ecclesiastical [church authority], was widespread, and religious tolerance was on the increase".
 Old orthodoxies were questioned and radical views tolerated.
 Scholars began writing in their common languages making their works available to a larger public.

 In this way, biblical criticism also led to conflict.
 Many like Roy A. Harrisville believe biblical criticism was created by those hostile to the Bible.
 There are aspects of biblical criticism that have not only been hostile to the Bible, but also to the religions whose scripture it is, in both intent and effect.
 So biblical criticism became, in the perception of many, an assault on religion, especially Christianity, through the "autonomy of reason" which it espoused.
 Part of the legacy of biblical criticism is that, as it rose, it led to the decline of biblical authority.
 J. W. Rogerson summarizes: By 1800 historical criticism in Germany had reached the point where Genesis had been divided into two or more sources, the unity of authorship of Isaiah and Daniel had been disputed, the interdependence of the first three gospels had been demonstrated, and miraculous elements in the OT and NT [Old and New Testaments] had been explained as resulting from the primitive or pre-scientific outlook of the biblical writers.
 Jeffrey Burton Russell describes it thus: "Faith was transferred from the words of scripture itself to those of influential biblical critics ... liberal Christianity retreated hastily before the advance of science and biblical criticism.
 By the end of the eighteenth century, advanced liberals had abandoned the core of Christian beliefs."
 This created an "intellectual crisis" in American Christianity of the early twentieth century which led to a backlash against the critical approach.
 This backlash produced a fierce internal battle for control of local churches, national denominations, divinity schools and seminaries.